-Last week on The Grid we did an open Q&A and there were a number of questions surrounding moving to mirrorless or sticking with a DSLR, so today I thought I’d do a quick Q&A to address some of these questions.
+Last week on The Grid, we did an open Q&A, and there were several questions surrounding moving to mirrorless or sticking with a DSLR, so today, I thought I’d do a quick Q&A to address some of these questions.
 Here we go.

 Q. How will I know it’s time to switch to mirrorless?